bjaraujo/ENigMA/README.md

 ### Changes ###

-Note: for newer versions of ENigMA (> v0.18), you might need to import the library differently:
+For newer versions of ENigMA (>= v0.18), you might need to import the library differently:

 ```
 from ENigMA import ENigMA
 ```